 The kitchen is the place you would be cooking all those yummy dishes for the holidays.
 You better prepare it for it.
 Clean the oven, microwave, and other appliances.
 Clear off your refrigerator and freezer to make space for fresh stuff.

 It is essential to clean the windows from both sides.
 If there is dirt on one side, it will be visible from the other.
 Add some liquid soap to a bucket of water, dip a soft cloth, and wipe your windows clean.
 For the exterior side, you can rinse the window using a hosepipe.
 For the inside, wipe away with a cloth and clean water.
 You may use a small wiper to clean the remaining water to avoid water stains.

-4. Autumn is a great time to clean upholstery
+- It’s time to clean the upholstery

-5. Refresh your carpets and rugs
+- Refresh your carpets and rugs

 If you spill anything on your favorite rug, first dab it with a paper towel.
 Then sprinkle baking soda powder and let it rest for 15 minutes.
 Vacuum the powder.
 However, it is best to hire a rug cleaning service to do this job.
 Rugs can be costly, and you don’t want to spoil them.